Roll20/roll20-api-scripts/README.md

 Update the Wiki
 ===============

-After making any changes to a script or adding a new one, it is imortant to include those changes with the Roll20 wiki at (https://wiki.roll20.net/API:Script_Index).
+After making any changes to a script or adding a new one, it is important to include those changes with the Roll20 wiki at (https://wiki.roll20.net/API:Script_Index).

 If you're making updates to an existing script, please find that script from the list and update:
 * Author: Adding yourself as a contributor